A Collaborative Reasoning Framework for Anomaly Diagnostics in Underwater Robotics: The AURA Collaboration Workflow

 \subsection{Stage 3: Human-in-the-Loop Distillation and Learning Feedback}

 This stage distinguishes AURA as a continually improving system.
-After the diagnostic session concludes, the entire sequence of events is logged and processed into a new training example.
-This includes the raw telemetry, Agent A’s description, the conversation transcript, and the final confirmed diagnosis.
+After the diagnostic session concludes, the entire sequence of events is logged and processed into a new training example, including the raw telemetry, Agent A’s description, the conversation transcript, and the final confirmed diagnosis.
 From this log, we extract a concise training tuple for Agent A: (raw anomaly data $\rightarrow$ correct problem characterisation).
-This new data point is inserted into the VDB as a high-quality reference example.
-Next time Agent A encounters a similar anomaly, it will query the VDB and can pull the distilled knowledge from this prior case to inform its output.
-This mechanism is akin to a case-based reasoning AI that the human operator is teaching case by case.
+This tuple is inserted into the VDB as a high-quality, operator-validated reference example.
+Only confirmed distilled tuples are stored, reducing the risk of propagating incorrect intermediate reasoning.
+When a similar anomaly is encountered, Agent A queries the VDB and retrieves semantically aligned prior cases to inform its output.
+Because retrieval is based on similarity ranking across all stored cases rather than deterministic rule matching, no single erroneous entry can systematically dominate future characterisations.
+This experience-retrieval mechanism echoes memory-augmented approaches recently demonstrated for underwater manipulation \cite{buchholz2025context}.